Welcome to the hardest blogpost i’ve ever written.

 1) At first, your initial symptoms of depression/anxiety may increase.
 I took Prozac for my anxiety disorder and panic disorder.
 Unfortunately, the symptoms increased for the first 2 months.
 Not only that but I started to develop symptoms of depression which for me was really upsetting since initially I did not have depression.
 So really the first couple of months on antidepressants I was trying to overcome multiple problems and symptoms.

-2) It takes anywhere from 4-6 months for the medication to be effective.
+2) It takes about 2 months for the medication to be effective.
 Some people think that the problem gets better from the first pill you take.
 Well, that’s not the case.
 It takes a couple of months to ‘feel better.’
 People think from the first pill you take, that’s it, your problems are gone you feel happy you’re another person.

 Well here’s the reality – NOT TRUE.